aneesafatima/textSwift/README.md

-# 🖌️ TextEditor Pro
+# 🖌️ textSwift

-An advanced text editor built with React and TypeScript.
+An advanced text editor built with React.
 This project was developed as a side project for learning purposes.
 The app is fully responsive, but the main focus was on functionalities.

 ## 🦄 Features

-Here's what you can do with TextEditor Pro:
+Here's what you can do with textSwift:

 - **Choose a Tool**: Select from a variety of text editing tools such as bold, italic, underline, ordered and unordered lists, and text alignment.
 - **Edit Text**: Apply editing features to selected text.